-Our audit was conducted for the purpose of forming an opinion on the 2017 consolidated financial statements as a whole.
-The accompanying Schedule of Expenditures of Federal Awards, as required by the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Costs Principles, and Audit Requirements for Federal Awards and the supplementary information included on pages 17 - 22 are presented for purposes of additional analysis and are not a required part of the consolidated financial statements. consolidating information on pages 17 - 20 are presented for purposes of additional analysis of the consolidated financial statements rather than to present the financial position, results of operations and cash flows of the individual companies and is not a required part of the consolidated financial statements.
+Our audit was conducted for the purpose of forming an opinion on the 2018 consolidated financial statements as a whole.
+The accompanying Schedule of Expenditures of Federal Awards, as required by the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Costs Principles, and Audit Requirements for Federal Awards and the supplementary information included on pages 17 - 23 are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
+The 2018 consolidating information on pages 17 - 20 are presented for purposes of additional analysis of the consolidated financial statements rather than to present the financial position, results of operations and cash flows of the individual companies and is not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the 2017 supplementary information, which insofar as it relates to the Foundation, is based on the report of other auditors, is fairly stated in all material respects in relation to the consolidated financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and the other auditors.
+In our opinion, based on our audit, the procedures performed as described above, and the reports of other auditors, the 2018 supplementary information, is fairly stated in all material respects in relation to the consolidated financial statements as a whole.